 Financial Awareness for Law Students

-Syracuse University College of Law is pleased to announce that it is offering its first-year law students MAX by AccessLex®, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.
+Syracuse University College of Law is pleased to announce that it is offering all Law students MAX by AccessLex®, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.

-The MAX approach combines webinars and in-person workshops, online programming and one-on-one counseling with fully accredited financial counselors to provide a framework for students to develop the skills vital to achieving long-lasting financial well-being.
+The MAX approach combines webinars and in-person workshops, online programming, and one-on-one counseling with fully accredited financial counselors to provide a framework for students to develop the skills vital to achieving long-lasting financial well-being.
 And, understanding law students’ busy schedules, AccessLex has built-in scholarship incentives to help MAX users maintain their motivation and momentum.
-In scholarship drawings throughout the upcoming 2018-2019 academic year, AccessLex will award more than $200,000 for students to apply toward next year’s law school tuition and other expenses.
+In scholarship drawings throughout the upcoming 2019-2020 academic year, AccessLex will award more than $300,000 for students to apply toward next year’s law school tuition and other expenses.

-MAX by AccessLex is available to Syracuse Law’s first-year law students for the 2018- 2019 academic year.
+MAX by AccessLex is available throughout the 2019-2020 academic year.
 All students are also encouraged to attend in-person workshops and online webinars throughout the year.
 To view upcoming events, visit the "Upcoming Events" page or the Syracuse University College of Law TeamUp Calendar.